 We decided to shoot at the co-working space that I use, because it has a nice terrace that we could use for the doctor-patient portraits, and it also has offices that we could use to shoot the emotions portraits.

-Everything was lit using two Godox TT685.
+Everything was lit using two Godox TT685 with and XPro transmitter on camera.
 I must say this time I struggled a bit balancing the light outdoors, because of the power loss using HSS, but in the end I could make the images.

 Postprocessing the images was actually simple.
 For the outdoors images I balanced the histogram by adjusting the shadows and highlights, I then added a bit of orange and teal using split-tone to increase color contrast and increased the overall color temperature just a bit.

 For the indoors images I actually produced to versions of each image.
 One in color, with slightly warm skin tone, and one in black and white, with a slightly increased contrast and simulated yellow filter.

 In the end both Montse and I were very happy with the images :-)